techyugadi/rxmqtt/README.md

 For usage, please browse through the sample programs in the sample directory.

-There is also a unit test for validating the functionality with an Obervable.
+There is also a unit test for validating the functionality with an Observable.